October 11 — 23, 2023

 What is the fitness level required for the Walk.

 Trekking in the mountains of Bhutan for 12 days, including passes of 13,000 feet, is a physically demanding and challenging adventure, and a good level of fitness is required.
 Here are some things to consider when determining if you are ready for this level of activity:

-Flexibility: Trekking at high altitude for long periods of time can be hard on the body, so flexibility is important to reduce the risk of injury.
+Flexibility: Trekking at high altitudes for long periods of time can be hard on the body, so flexibility is important to reduce the risk of injury.
 Stretching and yoga can help to improve your flexibility.

 Training: It’s important to train for this level of activity by gradually increasing the distance and altitude of your training over time.

-Acclimatization: As you will be trekking at high altitude, you will need to allow yourself sufficient time to acclimatize before starting the trek.
+Acclimatization: As you will be trekking at a high altitude, you will need to allow yourself sufficient time to acclimatize before starting the trek.